**NOTE: This opportunity was open only to participants who registered for and attended the 2021 Grand Challenges Annual Meeting (virtual format).

 We will give highest priority to proposed projects that:

-- Contribute to a network of creative people, anchored around the investigators and implementors who are closest to the problems in the countries most burdened by global health and development inequity and have the knowledge and perspective to direct the right approaches to the right parts of the problems to help ensure success – their collective action and directed energy is helping solve today's key problems in global health and development, while building a mechanism ready to solve tomorrow's
+- Contribute to a partnership network that engages the world's most creative minds and empowers those with the local perspective required to direct the right approaches to the right parts of the problems to ensure success.
+We will therefore prioritize grants to investigators from low- and middle-income countries and a balanced representation of women principal investigators.
+Their collective action and directed energy will help solve today's key problems in global health, while building a mechanism ready to solve tomorrow's

-- Are likely to yield a tangible answer to a question or solution to a problem within the grant term under the current and likely near-term constraints associated with the COVID-19 pandemic
+- Are likely to yield a tangible answer to a question or solution to a problem within the grant term under the near-term constraints associated with the COVID-19 pandemic

-- Are explicitly aligned with the content within the meeting's scientific tracks, noting that proposals will be reviewed based on their alignment with one primary track.
-Eligible scientific tracks for this Call-to-Action are listed below, and they include one separate scientific session (Novel Technologies for Global Health) as well as the entire Keystone Symposia Global Health Series conference overlapping with the Grand Challenges Annual Meeting.
-The Smart Farming Innovations track is not eligible, because it has its own separate request for proposals.
+- Are explicitly aligned with the content within the meeting's scientific track sessions.
+Please note that individual proposals will be reviewed based on their alignment with one primary track and the content presented there.
+Eligible scientific tracks for this Call-to-Action are listed below, and they include the entire Keystone Symposia Global Health Series conference that overlaps with the Grand Challenges Annual Meeting.

 Scientific tracks eligible for the Call-to-Action